To get the most benefit from this site, it is recommended that your browser has JavaScript enabled!

 How much does it cost?
 The current joining fee is £nil.
 An annual subscription fee of £10.00 is charged (by standing order should you wish).

-It might be appropriate to add at this point that the membership passed 250 (1 January 2012) and stands at well over 300 today (October 2022).
+It might be appropriate to add at this point that the membership passed 250 (1 January 2012) and stands at more than 300 today (March 2019).
 Furthermore, the proportion representing those retired has dropped from about 70% to around 60%.
 Isn't it time to continue pushing the latter figure down?
-Click 'Join Here' - above - to get to the page containing the application process.
+Click here to get to the page containing the application process.

 Oh, yes, the current joining fee is still zero, although the annual subscription was raised a few years ago.
 The current amount will always be visible at Rule 12, while payment is now required by either standing order or Paypal, at the Member's discretion.